alexkurowski/solo-toolkit/README.md

 ### Custom decks

-You can add any number of your own decks by creating folders of images in a special folder in your vault (default folder name is "Decks", you can change it in plugin settings).
+You can add any number of your own decks by creating folders of images in a special folder of your vault (default folder name is "Decks", you can change it in plugin settings).
 This feature can be useful with products like "The GameMaster's Apprentice" VTT decks, but can also be used with any kind of images: maps, item icons, or portraits.

+#### Other custom deck options

+- Cards can be rotated in your custom deck.
+Add a note inside your deck folder and add a word `flip` to randomize upright and upside down cards.
+Other options are `flip2` for upright and tapped, `flip3` for upright and tapped in both directions, `flip4` for randomized rotation.

 ### Random generators